-When you drive across a one mile long bridge spanning one of the most beautiful lakes in America, Lake Pend Oreille, into our quaint little town of 5000 people, the first business you encounter is a large condominium unit owned by a land development corporation built right on the waterfront.
+When you drive across a one-mile-long bridge spanning one of the most beautiful lakes in America, Lake Pend Oreille, into our quaint little town of 5000 people, the first business you encounter is a large condominium unit owned by a land development corporation built right on the waterfront.
 The next businesses are two nationally franchised convenience markets with local ownership followed by three medical buildings housing dentists, optometrists, emergency care facility, and medical doctors.
-Continuing down the main street, variety stores, real estate offices, law offices, insurance offices, restaurants, a surveying firm, several boutiques, art galleries, and movie theater are nestled alongside each other.
+Continuing down the main street, variety stores, real estate offices, law offices, insurance offices, restaurants, a surveying firm, several boutiques, art galleries, and a movie theater are nestled alongside each other.

-The one thing they all have in common is not one of them is owned by an out of town owner; and with the exception of the restaurants, none of them hire more than ten people.
+The one thing they all have in common is not one of them is owned by an out-of-town owner; and with the exception of the restaurants, none of them hire more than ten people.
 Some of them have a small sign next to their business sign stating when they were established–a clothing store 1910, a tavern 1922, a real estate office 1955, movie theater 1890 (renovated 1990’s) listed on the National Registry of Historic Buildings, a candy store 2016, surveying office brand new, etc.

 Each is the product of some individual desiring to be part of the American dream by taking a concept and bringing it to life.
-There is just something about making your own way which attracts so many to strike out on their own, knowing they will be rewarded for the success of the endeavor as well as taking the blame for its failure.
+There is just something about making your own way that attracts so many to strike out on their own, knowing they will be rewarded for the success of the endeavor as well as taking the blame for its failure.

-There is also a segment of the working population which is willing to share in the individual entrepreneur’s dream and help it become successful.
+There is also a segment of the working population that is willing to share in the individual entrepreneur’s dream and help it become successful.
 Nearly 70% of businesses in America are sole proprietors while according to www.pewsocialtrends.org, 3 in 10 U.S. jobs are held by self-employed and the workers they hire.
 This reports states in 2014, 14.6 million were self-employed with 29.4 million hired by self-employed.